Vince McMahon: 1980s wrestling boom

 When he purchased the WWF in 1982, professional wrestling was a business run by regional promotions.
 Various promoters understood that they would not invade each other's territories, as this practice had gone on undeterred for decades.
-The National Wrestling Alliance became the governing body for all the regional territories across the country and as far away as Japan.
-McMahon had a different vision of what the industry could become.
-In 1983, the WWF split from the NWA again (it had left the NWA in 1963, but rejoined in 1971).

-He began expanding the company nationally by promoting in areas outside of the company's Northeast U.S. stomping grounds and by signing talent from other companies, such as the American Wrestling Association (AWA).
-In 1984, he recruited Hulk Hogan to be the WWF's charismatic new megastar, and the two quickly drew the ire of industry peers as the promotion began traveling and broadcasting into rival territories.
-McMahon, who still also fronted as the WWF's squeaky clean babyface announcer, created The Rock 'n' Wrestling Connection by incorporating pop music stars into wrestling storylines.
+The National Wrestling Alliance (NWA) became the governing body for all the regional territories across the country and as far away as Japan.
+McMahon had a different vision of what the industry could become, splitting from the NWA in 1983 and expanding the company nationally by promoting in areas outside of the company's traditional reach.
+He also signed talent from other companies, such as the American Wrestling Association (AWA), recruiting Hulk Hogan to be the WWF's charismatic new megastar.
+During the ensuing The Rock 'n' Wrestling Connection, the WWF incorporated pop music stars into wrestling storylines.
+These measures expanded the WWF fanbase into a national mainstream audience and led to the creation of WrestleMania.

-As a result, the WWF was able to expand its fanbase into a national mainstream audience as the promotion was featured heavily on MTV programming.
-On March 31, 1985, he ran the first WrestleMania at Madison Square Garden, available on closed-circuit television in various markets throughout the United States.
-McMahon's success of birthing WrestleMania in the 1980s had a significant impact on the 1980s professional wrestling boom during the Golden Age Era.

-During the late 1980s, McMahon shaped the WWF into a unique sports entertainment brand that reached out to family audiences while attracting fans who had not paid attention to professional wrestling before.
-By directing his storylines toward highly publicized supercards, McMahon capitalized on a fledgling revenue stream by promoting these events live on pay-per-view television.
+During the late 1980s, McMahon shaped the WWF into a unique brand that reached out to family audiences while attracting fans who had not paid attention to professional wrestling before.
+By directing his storylines toward highly publicized supercards like WrestleMania, McMahon capitalized on a fledgling revenue stream by promoting these events live on pay-per-view television.
 In 1987, the WWF reportedly drew 93,173 fans to the Pontiac Silverdome (which was called the "biggest crowd in sports-entertainment history") for WrestleMania III, that featured the main event of Hulk Hogan vs. André the Giant.
+On February 10, 1989, McMahon admitted before the New Jersey Senate that professional wrestling was predetermined.
+Regarded as the "death of kayfabe" and birth of sports entertainment, this disclosure allowed the WWF to operate without oversight from state athletic commissions.